shafigh75/go_files/observability_trifecta.md

   filelog:
     include:
       - "/var/log/app/app.log"
-    # The Go app writes single-line JSON, so multiline processing is not needed.
-    # We use operators to parse the JSON and move fields to standard locations.
     operators:
-      # 1. Parse the JSON log line and put all fields into the body.
+      # 1. Parse the entire log line as JSON, placing fields into the body map.
       - id: parse-json
         type: json_parser
-        # The Go app writes bare JSON logs, so we don't need to specify 'parse_from'.
-        # The entire log line is the JSON object.

-      # 2. Move the original timestamp 'ts' to the standard timestamp field.
+      # 2. Map the application's 'ts' field (timestamp) to an attribute.
+      # FIX for 'unrecognized prefix': We map to 'attributes.timestamp' instead of the root 'timestamp' field.
-      - id: move-ts
+      - id: move-ts-to-attribute
         type: move
         from: body.ts
-        to: time
+        to: attributes.timestamp

-      # 3. Promote the rest of the body content (e.g., 'msg', 'path', 'status', 'dur')
-      #    to log resource attributes for better correlation and querying.
+      # 3. Move the application's 'msg' field to the Log Record's main 'body' field.
-      - id: attributes-from-json
+      - id: set-message-body
-        type: copy_to_attributes
+        type: move
         from: body.msg
-        to: log.message
+        to: body

-      # 4. Remove the remaining structured body (optional, but cleaner)
+      # 4. FIX for 'invalid keys: fields': Use singular 'field' key for removal.
-      - id: remove-body
+      - id: remove-original-ts
         type: remove
+        field: body.ts

+      # 5. Remove the 'level' field
+      - id: remove-level
+        type: remove
-        field: body
+        field: body.level

 processors:
   batch: